Contents

 Clinical risk management activities within the organisation and the healthcare IT programmes and services offered are completed within the corporate incident management policy.

-As such, clinical safety related incidents are dealt with in a similar manner as other incidents within the organisational such as financial, reputational, technical, and other service impacting categories.
+As such, clinical safety related incidents are dealt with in a similar manner as other incidents within the organisation such as financial, reputational, technical, and other service impacting categories.

 5.2 Clinical safety competence and training